GR

 Misc

 My work takes me across the world, and I regularly travel for short breaks.
 At last count, I’ve visited 57 58 countries, with some—especially in Asia—becoming regular destinations.
+Travel has brought a lot of perspective, a little adventure, and some wonderful friendships.

 When I’m home, I unwind by listening to records, reading books, and playing the guitar and piano.
 I’m not particularly great at either instrument, but it's engaging and fun.